Motivate your Service Desk with Experience Management

 Motivate your Service Desk

-This is partly due to the rigid SLA targets that they need to meet, such as closing tickets as quickly as possible rather than properly solving end-users’ problems.
-It is also because without an Experience Management approach, Service Agents do not receive feedback in a motivating or productive way.
+Service desk agents working on an IT service desk might receive negative feedback about their IT support performance and are demotivated as a result.
+This is partly due to the rigid service level agreement (SLA) targets they must meet, such as closing tickets as quickly as possible rather than properly solving end-users’ issues.
+It’s also because, without an experience management approach, the service desk agents don’t receive performance feedback in a motivating or productive way.

 Experience Management highlights the usually unsaid positive feedback